armory-plugins/armory-observability-plugin/README.md

 # The prometheus integration utilizes the actuator system therefore it is partially configured under the management settings
 # See: https://docs.spring.io/spring-boot/docs/current/reference/html/production-ready-features.html for more details
 management:
+  # Percentiles for http.server.requests are off by default, if you want them you can add them here
+  # When you add these, they will generate extra metrics with percentile = 'xxx' as a tag under
+  metrics.distribution:
+      percentiles[http.server.requests]: 0.95, 0.99
+      percentiles-histogram[http.server.requests]: true
   endpoints.web:
     exposure.include: health,info,aop-prometheus
     # You can override the path for any actuator endpoint